Dental Hygiene

 The Dental Hygiene program is a competitive program with selective admission requirements.
 A limited number of students are admitted each year.
 Priority is given to applications submitted by the Priority Application deadline, which is February 1.

 The Admissions Office reviews each applicant based on the pre-admission requirements.
 Meeting minimum criteria places the applicant in the selection pool but does not guarantee admission to the Dental Hygiene program.
 Applicants in the selection pool are ranked according to GPA (highest to lowest) on the pre-admission courses.
+Additional selection criteria (TEAS score, admission date, etc.) may be considered if there is a tie.
 The Admissions Office notifies the top twenty-two candidates of acceptance into the program, and these candidates have until May 1st to confirm their acceptance.
+Selection criteria are subject to change.

 Admission Requirements